 Most of you already know that I have a slight healthy obsession with board games.
 I love to play them with friends and I use them to teach social skills such as patience and turn taking when I work with kids and teens on the Autism spectrum.
-I remember spending a lot of rainy afternoons… Continue reading Word Wednesday – Rocks and Hard Places
+I remember spending a lot of rainy afternoons at the cottage as a kid playing games like the Hardy Boys Treasure Game, Scrabble, Don’t Lose Your Head, and even Sorry! (which caused far more tears than smiles).
+I’ve since graduated to more strategic games that don’t rely purely on luck to win.
+I was taught to play chess when I was in grade three – mostly because I couldn’t keep my hands off the gorgeous chess set my parents had bought on vacation, and dad figured it was a good way to teach me to think a few steps ahead.

 Word Wednesday: Circular Logic

 It should come as no surprise that I subscribe to two different “word of the day” emails – I love language and jump at any chance I get to expand my vocabulary.
-Sometimes I already know the “word of the day”, and other times they’re so obscure I can’t find a use for it in… Continue reading Word Wednesday: Circular Logic
+Sometimes I already know the “word of the day”, and other times they’re so obscure I can’t find a use for it in my everyday life, but file it away in my brain for later use.
+Once in awhile a word comes into my inbox that is new to me and fits perfectly into my life – and today’s word is one of those.

 Board games I like for kids on the Spectrum.

 Last week I blogged about how I use board games to help teach turn taking skills to kids with ASD.
 I’ve been asked what games I recommend and while I have some general guidelines and games that I always try out, not every game will be a hit with every kid.
-I mentioned last time… Continue reading Board games I like for kids on the Spectrum.
+I mentioned last time that Chutes and Ladders can be tricky as there is an element of chance in it, but it doesn’t have any text to read (a great thing in a kid’s game) and some kids really love the game.
+Some games come in character variant like Dora the Explorer or Transformers so that they engage kids’ interest.
+If you can find a game the child is interested in, that’s half the battle right there – they’ve bought in.
+So, what games do I have in my stash for kids with ASD?
+It’s probably not what you’d expect.

 “It’s MY TURN” – The challenges of turn taking with kids who have ASD

 One of the most common non school related questions I hear from parents with children on the spectrum is how to teach turn taking / game playing.
 Being able to play games and take turns is an important social skill and, like most other social skills, it is one that needs to be taught.
-Most… Continue reading “It’s MY TURN” – The challenges of turn taking with kids who have ASD
+Most neurotypical children need to be taught how to take turns as well, but it’s harder for children with Autism Spectrum Disorder (ASD).
+[Read more…]